Pandiraaj

-Pandiraaj (formally credited and addressed as Pandiraj) is an Indian film director, producer and writer who works in Tamil cinema.
-His debut film, Pasanga (2009), and directed many commercially successful films.
+Pandiraaj (formally Pandiraj) is an Indian film director, producer and writer who works in Tamil cinema.
+His debut film, Pasanga (2009) won two National Film Awards, and he succeedingly directed many commercially successful films.
 He has won several awards, including two National Film Awards and five Tamil Nadu State Film Awards.

 Early life

-Pandiraaj was born 7 June 1976 and brought up in Virachilai Township, Pudukkottai, Tamil Nadu, India.
-After Schooling, he moved to Chennai in 1996.
+Pandiraaj was born In 7 June 1976 and brought up in Virachilai Township, Pudukkottai, Tamil Nadu, India.
+After his schooling, he moved to Chennai in 1996.
 He worked as an "office-boy" with director K. Bhagyaraj.
 During his early years, he wrote several short stories for the famous Tamil magazine Bhagya.
-Gradually, his interest in film making increased and after hurdles, he got the chance to be an assistant director to filmmaker Cheran.
+Gradually, his interest in film making increased and after multiple hurdles, he got the chance to be an assistant director to filmmaker Cheran.
 He later worked as an assistant director to Thangar Bachan and Chimbu Deven in six films.

 Style

-Pandiraaj is also famous for making village action family movies.
-The movies include a lot of family sentiments and focuses on farming.
+Pandiraaj is famous for his village-based action family dramas.
+His lineup of films often represents the family dynamics in rural extended families, and focuses on farming.
+Known for making commercial comedy dramas, his films and his production house often focuses on promoting societal issues in films like Moodar Koodam and Marina.
+Rather than just making surface-level commercial dramadies, Pandiraaj always manages to question societal inequalities, crime, poverty and other important socioeconomic issues that affect people in real life.